DanielCaldwell/pgconfsv2015/README.md

 - Installing the PostGIS Extension (http://postgis.net/)
 - Importing data into the PostgreSQL database using GDAL (http://www.gdal.org)
 - Learn about coordinate systems, projections, and how to deal with them
-- Running some spatial queries to analyze the data
+- Running spatial queries to analyze the data
 - Working with geographic and metric distances
 - Visualize the data using TileStache (http://tilestache.org/) and Mapnik (http://mapnik.org/)